dimagi/commcare-hq/corehq/apps/userreports/README.rst

 fields, you do not specify how aggregation happens, it is automatically grouped by month.

-Here’s an example of an aggregate date column that aggregates the ``received_on`` property for each month (allowing you to count/sum things that happened in that month).
+Here's an example of an aggregate date column that aggregates the ``received_on`` property for each month (allowing you to count/sum things that happened in that month).